Byrnesz/babyakja.github.io/_posts/2018-12-31-TJI-dataviz.md

 categories: [Visualization]
 ---

 During a recent Design Jam meetup, we were presented with the task of redesigning the data portal for the Texas Justice Initiative website.

 The intent was to have the data presented in a way to encourage more exploration and made user-friendly.

-I came up with a dashboard to try and achieve these goals.
+I took on this goal after the sprint was finished and came up with some visuals to accompany our work.
+The dashboard below highlights some suggested layout improvements that can be incorporated.

+For comparison, the original site can be seen [here.](http://texasjusticeinitiative.org/data/)

   {% include custom/texas_justice_init.html %}